nshefeek/docGPT/README.md

 # docGPT

-This is a Retrieval-Augmented Generation (RAG) system powered by Langchain, Langchain Community, FAISS document store, and LLAMA3 model from Ollama.
+This is a Retrieval-Augmented Generation (RAG) system powered by Langchain, Langchain Community, FAISS document store, and GPT4All.
 It allows users to ask questions about uploaded documents and receive short, precise, and well-sourced answers.

 ## Prerequisites